Praying with a Back-Up Plan

 Feel-Good Journey or Faith Journey?

-Matthew, Mark, and Luke1 all recount a story in which Jesus held out an invitation to a very religious young man to move beyond a feel-good journey to a true faith journey and this young man—serious as he was about his spiritual journey—just could not go there.
+Matthew, Mark, and Luke (Matthew 19:16-30; Mark 10:17-30; Luke 18:18-30) all recount a story in which Jesus held out an invitation to a very religious young man to move beyond a feel-good journey to a true faith journey and this young man—serious as he was about his spiritual journey—just could not go there.
 Many Bible translations identify this account as the story of a rich young ruler; this is unfortunate because it makes it easy for us to dismiss the story, thinking it has nothing to do with us.
 Most of us do not think of ourselves as rich or young or a ruler.
-Plus we would never think to claim that we had kept all the commandments that this young man claimed to have kept.
+Plus, we would never think to claim that we had kept all the commandments that this young man claimed to have kept.

-Gary Haugen in his insightful treatment of this story rightly suggests that a more apt subhead might be “The Earnest Young Man.”
+Gary Haugen in his insightful treatment of this story in Just Courage rightly suggests that a more apt subhead might be “The Earnest Young Man.”
 This title recasts the story as the very personal struggle of an earnest, extraordinarily devout believer who really loves Jesus and wants to follow him more completely; however he struggles to say yes at that most critical moment when Jesus clarifies what it will take for him to go further in the life of faith.
-Now the story becomes a whole lot more relevant and this young man sounds a whole lot like someone we know!
-But it also becomes a whole lot more painful because now the real point of the story becomes clear—“it’s possible to be very earnest and yet afraid.
-It’s possible to be very devout, adoring, and respectful and yet unwilling to trust Jesus with your life.”2
+Now the story becomes a whole lot more relevant, and this young man sounds a whole lot like someone we know!

 When Being Earnest Isn’t Enough